winksaville/csgrs/readme.md

 - determine why flattened_cube.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d_shrink.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d produces invalid output with to_stl_binary but not to_stl_ascii
-- remaining 2d functions to finalize: signed area, is_ccw, line/line intersection
+- remaining 2d functions to finalize: signed area, is_ccw, line/line intersection, translate, rotate, scale, transform, mirror, inverse, convex hull, minkowski sum
   - tests
 - vector font for machining
   - https://github.com/kamalmostafa/hershey-fonts